MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 - *Functional partitioning* is appropriate when different functions require different subsets of the data and can be processed independently.
 Functional partitioning can optimize performance by allowing each partition to focus on the specific operations it's designed for.

+#### Test and optimize partitioning

-**Test and optimize partitioning.** Test the partitioning scheme to verify the effectiveness and efficiency of the strategy so you can make adjustments to improve performance.
+Test the partitioning scheme to verify the effectiveness and efficiency of the strategy so you can make adjustments to improve performance.
 Measure factors such as response time, throughput, and scalability.
 Compare the results against performance goals and identify any bottlenecks or issues.
 Based on the analysis, identify potential optimization opportunities.
 You might need to redistribute data across partitions, adjust partition sizes, or change the partitioning criteria.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Partitioning adds complexity to the design and development of a system.
 Partitioning requires conversations and planning between developers and database administrators.